Despite break in Tuberville’s dam, Senate faces long fight ahead

 But the Senate aide said Tuberville’s action this week appears to reflect more GOP pressure being used on the Alabama lawmaker, including at the weekly Republican meeting.

-“During that meeting, there were a few members who basically were pushing Tuberville to find some other ways to start getting some movement because just refusing to meet anyone in the middle on anything is not, in their view, a long-term solution,” they said.
+“During that meeting, there were a few members who basically were pushing Tuberville to find some other ways to start getting some movement, because just refusing to meet anyone in the middle on anything is not, in their view, a long-term solution,” the aide said.

 “I think that Sen. Tuberville moving to push for a vote on Gen. Smith earlier this week did kind of show that there is pressure on Tuberville from GOP internally.”